-In a previous post we shared some thoughts about shadow systems, and how they are symptomatic of poor data governance practices as much as, if not more than, users seeking to evade rules.
+In a previous post we shared some thoughts about shadow systems, and how they are symptomatic of poor data governance (data intelligence) practices as much as, if not more than, users seeking to evade rules.
 Eradicating them is, we suggested, more or less impossible until the people who create and maintain them have better options: a better understanding of the dangers of shadow systems and the importance of governing data; better access to the data they need for their regular work; better training in and support for the tools and applications that are part of a proper governance infrastructure.

 Recently, however, we have begun to see a related new trend, one we call “shadow analytics.”
 Tools like Excel have long offered us the ability to analyze data using pivot tables or common statistical functions, and to create simple visualizations.
 Newer applications like Tableau have raised the stakes and lowered the barriers—now users can join disparate data sets, they can build reusable custom variables, they can even create in-memory OLAP cubes on the fly!